How to build a diversified portfolio

 Views & insights

-7 June 2023 | 3 minute read
+9 October 2024 | 3 minute read

-Building a diversified investment portfolio can help to mitigate the impact of market falls on your hard-earned wealth.
+Building a diversified investment portfolio can help mitigate the impact of market falls on your hard-earned wealth.

 In its simplest form, diversification means spreading your money across different asset classes, sectors, regions and countries.
 But you also need to ensure your portfolio suits your unique circumstances, including your goals and investment timeframe.